 3. Get management/supervisor buy-in that safety is one of the top objectives of your company.

+Meet and share your observation’s that safety need not be first but should be of equal rank to the other two to four top objectives of your company.
 For example, assume productivity is one of the key business objectives.
 Show how improved safety can positively impact productivity and by illustrating the impact when a serious, or even a minor, injury occurs.
 This can be demonstrated by calculating the impact of indirect cost’s on your balance sheet by illustrating what the company needs to produce in sales to offset the direct claim cost.
 This is an eye opener for many managers.

 4. Create the Culture.

 Now that have their attention, your job is to train them on how they can apply their management and leadership skills in deploying and executing your management systems approach for safety.
-Facilitate their linkage with safety and help them see that their primary roles are to:
+Facilitate their linkage with safety and help them see that their primary roles are to: · Set the EXPECTATIONS for the entire organization.

 · COMMUNICATE these expectations to the organization.